 The increasing importance of online and mobile ticket sales also reduces the ecological impact of operations.
 Further, various energy-saving measures have been taken, including the installation of closed popcorn warmers and advanced energy-saving techniques such as BaOPT and Optivolt.

 Water consumption has been reduced, among other things by the use of taps with optical sensor, and visitors are constantly asked to presort their rubbish.

-GPR certification for Kinepolis Dordrecht
+GPR certification for new cinemas

 Innovative LED car park lighting in Breda

 The Kinepolis Breda car park is exclusively lit by innovative LED lighting, which use 40% less energy than regular LEDs.
 The lighting also has a cradle-to-cradle certificate.
 Uniquely, because the BB LED lightpipe is the first LED product worldwide to earn this certificate.
-The suitability of this lighting solution for the car park at Kinepolis Antwerp is currently being evaluated.

-Application of energy-saving techniques
+Application of advanced energy-saving techniques